Skip to main content Skip to menu Skip to footer

 Laura Kray

-Professor | The Ned and Carol Spieker Chair in Leadership | Chair of Management of Organizations Group | Faculty Director of Center for Equity, Gender, and Leadership, Haas School of Business
+Professor | The Ned and Carol Spieker Chair in Leadership | Faculty Director, Center for Equity, Gender, and Leadership | Management of Organizations | Sustainability | Haas School of Business

-headshot of Laura Kray
+Laura Kray Headshot

 Laura Kray is a leading expert on the social psychological barriers influencing women’s career attainment.
 Kray is the recipient of multiple research awards from the Academy of Management, the International Association of Conflict Management, and the California Management Review.
 Kray is a fellow to both the Association for Psychological Science and the Society for Personality and Social Psychology.
 From 2017 to 2018, she was a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 Some of her current research seeks to debunk popular myths about the gender pay gap and to identify solutions to gender inequality in the workplace.